goeiebook/creativelab/README.md

 Winter was finally coming to a close.
 The snow began to melt.
 When snow melts it leaves a distinctive aftermath.
 Piles of gravel, salt, and soggy cigarette butts.
 Like glacial till.
 Snowplow scars and single wet mittens.

 In a pile of detritus I found a rubber ball.
 I picked it up.
 Solid rubber, white, with a grey splotch.
 A lot of bounce.
 A dog toy.
 I put it in my pocket.
 While walking, I thought to [tweet about the ball](https://twitter.com/goeiebook/status/709378927219728384).
 And formed a plan to carry the ball with me at all times.
-Because by carrying something like this at all times you're bound to discover something new.
+Because by carrying something at all times you're bound to discover something new.

 ---

 Checking analytics is addictive.
 Especially when more signal than noise.
 [The alternative is less fun.][bansky].
 For now I was king of the #creativelab5 hashtag.
-I watched the live feed with relish, comparing the the submissions of other applicants to mine.
+I watched the live feed with relish, comparing new submissions to my own.
 They were bland, like mine; but none were broken, like mine.
 And none had the Techno Crab stamp.
 Then up pops [this masterpiece](https://www.creativelab5.com/s/pnMGi5).

 ![the both submission][both]